locxter/jgswpzzlbt/README.md

 - 60°C build plate temperature
 - 75mm/s print speed (37.5mm/s for the initial layer, 75mm/s for infill, 37.5mm/s for walls, 120mm for travel)
 - 100% cooling from the second layer on
-- Zig zag support everywhere for the pulley and rollers
+- Zig zag support and 5mm raft, where necessary